 New Domain button and fill in your domain name.

 Visibility, project features, permissions and change configuration for Pages to Everyone

-Push your local changes to remote repository with command
+Upload your local changes to the remote repository with the

 git push -u origin master